orb-lang/helm/doc/md/helm/modeselektor.md

       parsed_chunk = lua_parser(chunk)
    end
+   -- #Todo tinker with the chunk, finding $1-type vars if parsed_chunk:select "Error" () then
+      -- our parser isn't perfect, let's see what lua thinks local is_expr = loadstring(return_chunk)
+      if is_expr then
+         -- we have an expression which needs a return, and didn't -- detect it:
+         chunk = return_chunk
-   -- #Todo tinker with the chunk, finding $1-type vars local success, results local f, err = loadstring(chunk, 'REPL') if f then
+         -- otherwise, we'll try our luck with the chunk, as-is end end local success, results local f, err = loadstring(chunk, 'REPL') if f then